-This message from Billy Graham was originally posted on Sept.
-8, 2006.
-The words are still timely eight years later, as we celebrate Veterans Day by honoring those who have served our country in the Armed Forces.
+This message from Billy Graham was originally posted in 2006.
+The words are still timely 10 years later, as we celebrate Veterans Day by honoring those who have served our country in the Armed Forces.

 From time to time we have had the opportunity to visit veterans’ hospitals.
 After a service, we’ve gone from bed to bed talking and praying with the patients.
 Many of these people feel neglected.
 They have lost limbs, eyesight or health in service to their country.